One bite of these scrumptious keto shortbread cookies lets you know that delight DOES come on a plate!

 - Keto Breakfast Cookies

 - Preheat oven to 350 F and line a baking sheet with parchment paper.

-- In a large bowl, combine the butter, sugar and vanilla using an electric mixer until fluffy.
+- In a large bowl, combine the unsalted butter (1/4 cup), sugar (1/2 cup) and vanilla extract (1 teaspoon) using an electric mixer until fluffy.

-- With the mixer running, add the xanthan gum, then slowly and almond flour, 1/2 cup at a time.
+- With the mixer running, add the xanthan gum (1/2 teaspoon), then slowly and almond flour (2 cups ), 1/2 cup at a time.

 - Form the dough into a round disc, wrap it in plastic wrap, and place it in the fridge for 30 minutes.